Content-based Controls For Music Large Language Modeling: Methodology

+To incorporate condition information, in the last $L$ layers, we compute cross attention $\bm{S}^{'}_{l}$ between $\bm{Q}_l$ and $\{\bm{K}^{\rm p}_l, \bm{V}^{\rm p}_l\}$.
+We leverage Self-Attetion layers to compute $\bm{S}^{'}_{l}$ rather than Cross-Attention layers since the controls are closer to the audio modality than the textual modality.
+To make \{query, key, value\} more compatible, we use the fusion of $\bm{Q}_l$ and $\bm{Q}^{\rm p}_l$ as the query instead of a single $\bm{Q}_l$:

+Following this, we combine ${\bm S}_{l}$ and ${\bm S}^{'}_{l}$ using a zero-initialized learnable gating factor $g_l$.
+Additionally, to maintain the text controllability of the model, we then compute the cross attention between textual embedding and them:

-Hence, the total trainable parameters comprise input positional embedding, linear layers for joint embedding learning, and gate scalars.
-Moreover, the proposed adaptor can learn in a semi-supervised manner using pseudo-separated tracks and chord annotations.
-Additionally, during training, we employ randomly sampled text descriptions from a limited set of predefined phrases, eliminating the requirement to acquire text-audio data pairs.
+All the layers in MusicGen are frozen, including the QKV-projector, Self-Attention, and Cross-Attention layers.
+Hence, the total trainable parameters only comprise $\bm{H}^{\rm p}_0$, $\bm{W}_{\rm p}$, $\bm{W}_{\rm a}$, $\bm{W}_{\rm e}$, $\bm{z}^{\rm pos}$, and $g_l$.
+Moreover, the proposed adaptor can learn in a semi-supervised manner using pseudo-separated tracks, pseudo MIDI, and pseudo chord labels.
+Additionally, during training, each music piece is assigned to a vague text description randomly sampled from a small set of predefined phrases, eliminating the requirement for text-audio data pairs.